How to develop a custom app: Planning, mobile development and tools

 It is rather a bad idea to create a basic design and focus on app functionality only.
 In sober fact, design defines not only how the app looks, but also how a user will experience the app.

 Nevertheless, if you are more likely to send a design to the back, consider using already-crafted elements from UI kits.
-It is the easiest way to build mobile apps that are user-friendly.
+It is the easiest way to build user-friendly mobile apps.
 Such sources of UI elements as Graphicburger, UI Cloud, UI DockUI Dockck may be useful for you.

 #6 Application tests can never be enough